House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Zephyr_p, Shutterstock

-Another fantastic way to identify the kind of wood you encounter would be using wood identification apps.
+Another fantastic way to identify the kind of wood you encounter is to use wood identification apps.
 Technology has improved over the years, making our lives easier.
-There are specialized apps containing information about all the wood species used throughout the world.
+There are specialized apps containing information about all the species used worldwide.
 They have all the needed details and characteristics that will allow you to determine the wood type easily and quickly.

 divider 4